Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 650 Ti 2GB is 69% faster than the Radeon HD 4750 in general, because of its higher bandwidth. (explain)
+Memory BandwidthPerformance-wise, the GeForce GTX 650 Ti 2GB should theoretically be a lot better than the Radeon HD 4750 in general. (explain)

-Texel RateThe GeForce GTX 650 Ti 2GB should be quite a bit (more or less 154%) faster with regards to texture filtering than the Radeon HD 4750. (explain)
+Texel RateThe GeForce GTX 650 Ti 2GB is quite a bit (approximately 154%) better at texture filtering than the Radeon HD 4750. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison